abrahammurciano/pydantic-gql/README.md

 ### Using Variables

-A GraphQL query can define variables at the top and then reference them throughout the rest of the query.
-Then when the query is sent to the server, the variables are passed in a separate dictionary.
+A GraphQL query can define variables at the top and then reference them throughout the rest of the operation.
+Then when the operation is sent to the server, the variables are passed in a separate dictionary.

-To define variables in a query, first create a class that inherits from `BaseVars` and define the variables as attributes with `Var[T]` as the type annotation.
+To define variables for a GraphQL operation, first create a class that inherits from `BaseVars` and define the variables as attributes with `Var[T]` as the type annotation.

 ```python
 from pydantic_gql import BaseVars, Var